-What Can a Handyman Do in Lancaster, Pennsylvania?
+What Can a Handyman Do Without a License in Lancaster, Pennsylvania?

 In Pennsylvania there is no statewide "general contractor license" for typical handyman/home-improvement work, but most paid residential repair/renovation contractors must register as a Home Improvement Contractor (HIC) with the PA Attorney General.
 In Lancaster (Lancaster County), you’ll usually need: (1) PA HIC registration (for most home-improvement work), (2) local Lancaster City contractor licensing/registration and permits, and (3) trade-specific licensing through the City (electrical/plumbing/HVAC) if you perform those regulated trades.
 Even when you’re exempt from HIC registration, permits and trade rules can still apply.